MCP Server

 joltsms_release_numberCancel a number.
 Service continues until the billing period ends.subscription_id

-joltsms_list_messagesList recent SMS messages with sender, body, parsed OTP code, and timestampsnumber_id, limit (max 10), since, cursor
+joltsms_list_messagesList recent SMS messages with sender, body, parsed OTP code, and timestampsnumber_id, from_filter, limit (max 10), since, cursor

 joltsms_wait_for_smsPoll until an SMS arrives on a specific number.
-This is the primary tool for OTP verification workflows.number_id, timeout_seconds (10--300, default 120), poll_interval_seconds (3--30, default 5), from_filter
+This is the primary tool for OTP verification workflows.number_id (UUID or phone number), timeout_seconds (10--300, default 120), poll_interval_seconds (3--30, default 5), from_filter

 All tools enforce a maximum page size of 10 results per request, consistent with API key rate limits.
 Use the cursor parameter on joltsms_list_messages to paginate through larger result sets.
+Tools that accept a number_id also accept a phone number (e.g. +17243213654 or 7243213654) in place of a UUID.

 OTP Verification Workflow